marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 This is main troublepoint for current project-application.

-Start from this - we able to get some more things.
+Start from this - we are able to get some more things.

-But there is already have some of critical (in common sense) things like:
+But it is already with some of critical (as common sense) things like:

-default-debug admin credentials (admin:admin);
+- default-debug admin credentials (admin:admin);

-unused debug pages with critical information ("/hidden");
+- unused debug pages with critical information ("/hidden");

-unpatched tools in use ("potential" CMS);
+- unpatched tools in use ("potential" CMS);

-default SQL/hibernate console is opened;
+- default SQL/hibernate console is opened;

-do not properly handling crash-situation;
+- is not properly handling crash-situation;

-some designs not properly used and other;
+- some designs are not properly used and other;

 <hr />